 Everyone has EA in their bloodstream.
-But auto-brewery syndrome is rare.
+But auto-brewery is rare.
 Its origin is in the small bowel.
 There, very high levels of yeast convert carbs into ethanol.
-A type of yeast, Saccharomyces cerevisiae is the major cause of this condition.
+A type of yeast, S. cerevisiae is the major cause of this condition.

-This study investigated the effect of diabetes, liver cirrhosis, and presence of both on BAC after eating a meal rich in carbs.
+This study looked at the effect of diabetes, liver cirrhosis, and both on BAC.
+That was after eating a meal rich in carbs.

 Studied were controls, those with diabetes, those with liver cirrhosis, and those with both diseases.
 After they consumed large quantities of carbs, their BAC was measured.
 The BAC of the controls was the lowest.
 The BAC of those with either diabetes or liver cirrhosis was much higher.
 The highest BAC was among those with both diseases.